whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/chrome-flags.md

 [#autofill-enable-offer-notification-for-promo-codes](chrome://flags/#autofill-enable-offer-notification-for-promo-codes)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

-## Enable Upcoming Sharing Features.
+## Enable Upcoming Sharing Features

 This flag enables all upcoming sharing features, in the experiment arms that are most likely to be shipped.
 This is a meta-flag so which features are upcoming at any given time may change. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#upcoming-sharing-features](chrome://flags/#upcoming-sharing-features)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

 ## Side Search